dhruv-ahuja/winter-orb/README.md

 ## Setup

 Run `npm install` and `npm run dev` to install dependencies and start the webserver locally.
-A `.env` file should contain the `VITE_BACKEND_URL` value to fetch the data from.
+Copy or rename the `.env.example` file to `.env` and modify the given values with the equivalent real values.
+Do note that the token environment variable is just a placeholder until I implement proper token management and auth flow in the frontend.
+Adding a token through env var enables me to deploy backend APIs without exposing them to the public.